ariessa/PowApp/README.md

 # Pow

+This project was started on **_28/12/2019_**.

-A Flutter app to manage customers, inventory and billings of a swimming centre, Samarahan Power Penguin Swimming Club.
+Pow is a Flutter app to manage customers, inventory and billings of a swimming centre, Samarahan Power Penguin Swimming Club.
 It can run on Android of version 5 and above.
 It uses Firebase Cloud Firestore as database.

-This project was started on 28/12/2019.

 </br>